BasharAlwarad/Software_Engineering_course/28_access_modifiers/README.md

 #### protected internal

-- **What:** Accessible within the same assembly or by derived classes in other assemblies.
+- Accessible within the same assembly or by derived classes in other assemblies.
-- **When to use:** When you want to allow access for subclasses and for code in the same project.
+- When you want to allow access for subclasses and for code in the same project.
-- **Why:** Provides flexible access for inheritance and internal collaboration.
+- Provides flexible access for inheritance and internal collaboration.

 ```csharp
 protected internal string Phone;